 Back to top ⌃

-Currently there is no cure for dementia, although some prescribed medications, such as cholinergic, may slow down the rate of decline for a number of months.
+Currently there is no cure for dementia (including Alzheimer’s), although some prescribed medications help manage the symptoms of Alzheimer’s and may slow down the rate of decline for a while.

 Caring for a person who is ageing or experiencing the early signs of dementia can be really tough, physically and emotionally.